-ADVOCACY
+LEADERSHIP & ADVOCACY

-AWSP provides a strong and respected voice on state and nationwide issues affecting schools and principals.
-We focus our legislative efforts on what's best for students and ensure support for the administrators who lead their schools.
-The Director of Government Relations and Advocacy attends regular meetings with other education associations and various work groups regarding issues and policies that are important to principals.
+AWSP provides a strong and respected voice on state and national issues affecting schools, principals, and the students we serve.
+We focus our legislative efforts on what's best for students.
+Our association priorities are addressed by supporting legislation that dismantles historically inequitable systems in our state and supports the effectiveness of school leaders in order to alleviate principal turnover.
+The Director of Government Relations and Advocacy attends regular meetings with other education associations and various work groups regarding issues and policies that are important to principals and assistant principals.
 National advocacy efforts are coordinated with the National Association of Elementary School Principals (NAESP) and the National Association of Secondary School Principals (NASSP).